Homestead Lodge & Dinner at Ski Brule

 The scent of outdoor grilling fills the air during your trip down Homestead and North Forty trails.
 Enjoy lunch and your favorite brew on the sunny Homestead deck as you watch the slopes and tell stories of your day.
 Or warm up by one of the antique pot belly stoves (only heat source) with a Supreme Hot Chocolate and giant cookie.

-Homestead BBQ Dinner: Imagine taking a sleigh ride under the stars to the mid-mountain Homestead Lodge where we welcome you with a warm smile and hello.
+Imagine taking a sleigh ride under the stars to the mid-mountain Homestead Lodge where we welcome you with a warm smile and hello.
 Relax by the potbelly stoves listening to live music while watching the children tubing before feasting on Ski Brule’s Homestead BBQ dinner.
-On Thursday & Saturday nights, the Homestead Lodge serves an “all you care to eat” barbecue dinner of Ski Brule’s famous pulled pork, barbecue chicken, mashed potatoes, gravy, baked beans, sauerkraut, salad, dessert, rolls and beverage.
+On Saturday nights and 12/26, 12/28, 12/30 3/23 the Homestead Lodge serves an “all you care to eat” barbecue dinner of Ski Brule’s famous pulled pork, barbecue chicken, mashed potatoes, gravy, baked beans, sauerkraut, salad, dessert, rolls and beverage (menu subject to change).
 It’s a ‘must do’ after a day on the slopes.

 The FREE sleigh ride to the Homestead BBQ dinner departs routinely from the bottom of the Homestead Trail 5-8:00.
 Parking is available but it’s highly recommended to take the FREE Brule Shuttle Bus from the Brule Lodge or your chalet to the sleigh ride.